kareila/aoc-solutions/README.md

 Changes
 -------

+### 6 Jan 2023

+Finished solutions for 2020.
+(It's the twelfth day of Christmas!)

 ### 27 Dec 2022

 Initial release of solutions from 2022.

-_kareila at dreamwidth dot org // 27 Dec 2022_
+_kareila at dreamwidth dot org // 6 Jan 2023_